arialdomartini/api-design-guidelines/docs/maturity-model.md

 Level 3 corresponds to a truly RESTful API according to Roy Fielding's definition.
 In pracice, may published Web APIs fall somethere around Level 2.

 We generally aim to design APIs of the highest level, but we compromise to use the Level 2 accordinging to the circumstances.
+Whenever possible, [we use HATEOAS]() to enable navigation to related resources.